itthinx/affiliates/readme.txt

 - [Affiliates Gravity Forms](https://www.itthinx.com/plugins/affiliates-gravityforms/) : This extension allows to record referrals for form submissions and to create affiliate accounts for new users based on [Gravity Forms](http://www.gravityforms.com).
 - [Affiliates Contact Form 7](https://wordpress.org/plugins/affiliates-contact-form-7) : Lead tracking and store data from submitted [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) forms.
 Tracks form submissions to the referring affiliate and allows to record referrals and commissions.
 Used with [Affiliates Pro](https://www.itthinx.com/shop/affiliates-pro/) or [Affiliates Enterprise](https://www.itthinx.com/shop/affiliates-enterprise/) it unlocks advanced features.

-**Premium Extensions available separately**
+### Premium Extensions available separately

 - [Affiliates Coupons](http://www.itthinx.com/shop/affiliates-coupons/) to create WooCommerce coupons for affiliates automatically and in bulk.
 - [Affiliates Users](http://www.itthinx.com/shop/affiliates-users/) to automatically create affiliate accounts for new users
 - [Affiliates by Username](http://www.itthinx.com/shop/affiliates-by-username/) which allows affiliate links to indicate usernames in addition to the affiliate IDs
 - [Affiliates Permanent](https://www.itthinx.com/shop/affiliates-permanent/) : This extension is useful if you want to grant your affiliates commissions on all purchases made by customers they refer.
-- [Affiliates Products](http://www.itthinx.com/shop/affiliates-products/) which handles WooCommerce product commissions for product partners and affiliates on product sales,
+- [Affiliates Products](http://www.itthinx.com/shop/affiliates-products/) which handles WooCommerce product commissions for product partners and affiliates on product sales

-**Features**
+### Features

 * Real-time reporting